-Not all students leave the program with a PhD.
+Not all students who enter the program leave with a PhD.
 Some students find graduate school is not a good fit for them, their career goals change, or they encounter changes in their personal life.
 Sometimes students do not want to permanently leave the program, but want to take time away to reconsider future plans, try out other opportunities, or take care of unexpected events.
 Students considering leaving the program temporarily or permanently should meet with the DGS to discuss their individual circumstances.